If the place I’m renting needs repairs, I just call my landlord — so why do I need renters insurance?

 When deciding if you need renters insurance, don’t just think about the coverage for your stuff.
 Your renters insurance will come with liability coverage, which could come in handy.

-On top of that, your policy might also kick in to cover medical expenses if a visitor is injured in your home.
+On top of that, your policy might also kick in to cover medical expenses if a visitor gets an injury in your home.
 If you’re considered responsible for medical bills, it can be devastating.
 However, with the help of an insurance policy, you’re more likely to be able to handle the costs.

 It could also protect you if someone sues you for damage that you or your family members cause.
 Not only that, many renters policies come with liability coverage if you damage someone else’s things or if you accidentally cause damage to someone else’s apartment.